chingu-voyages/v50-tier3-team-28/README.md

 ## Our Team

-Everyone on your team should add their name along with a link to their GitHub & optionally their LinkedIn profiles below.
-Do this in Sprint #1 to validate your repo access and to practice PR'ing with your team _before_ you start coding!

 - Valeriy Lysenko: [GitHub](https://github.com/Valeriusdev) / [LinkedIn](https://www.linkedin.com/in/valeriylysenko/)
 - Kseniia Riabova: [GitHub](https://github.com/KseniiaRiabova) / [LinkedIn](https://www.linkedin.com/in/kseniia--riabova/)
 - Nisha: [GitHub](https://github.com/NishaVijai) / [LinkedIn](https://www.linkedin.com/in/noorunnisha-thamizuddin-319976105/)